Mridul-Rai/Mridul-Rai/README.md

 - 👋 Hi, I’m @Mridul-Rai
 - 👀 I’m interested in learning new technology
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning DevOps
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me @mridulrai12@gmail.com
+- 📫 How to reach me - @mridulrai12@gmail.com

 <!---
 Mridul-Rai/Mridul-Rai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.